MzAllison/MzAllison/README.md

 - 👋 Hi, I’m @MzAllison
-- 👀 I’m interested in Front end dev.
+- 👀 I’m a Front end developer.
-- 🌱 I’m currently learning Html,css,javascript and React
+- 🌱 I know  Html,css,javascript and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...